A wedge grows between Harry and Honey in Bosch: Legacy episode 10.

 From heartfelt to horrific

-Maddie has a heart-to-heart talk with Harry the next day.
+Maddie has a heart-to-heart talk with Harry at his office.
 She was so worried when she could not reach him.
 Of course, Harry understands all too well and worries about her, too, knowing the dangers she faces as a police officer.

 They promise to always respond and let the other one know they are safe.
 Maddie also happily tells Harry that she had her first experience of driving on shift that day.
 He is happy for her.